-We typically have two kinds of turnips in CSA shares in our region.
-The Japanese Salad turnip or Hakurei Turnip, and the purple or greenish topped turnip.
+We typically have two kinds of turnips in markets and farm shares.
+The Japanese salad turnip or Hakurei turnip, and the purple topped turnip.

 The purple topped turnip is typically harvested in late fall and shows up throughout the winter.
-It does need peeling but is also sweet and crisp but a bit firmer than the Hakurei.
+It does usually need to be peeled but is also sweet and crisp but a bit firmer than the Hakurei.
 It is good both raw and cooked.